 You need to do the following:

-- Visit the college/s and Sixth Forms if possible and attend their Open Evenings if possible.
+- Visit Colleges and Sixth Forms and attend their Open Evenings if possible.

 - Be realistic about your choices based on predicted GCSE results.

-- Talk to tutors and students to get a balanced view.
+- Talk to tutors and pupils to get a balanced view.

 - It is advisable to put in applications during the Autumn Term, allowing time to concentrate on your GCSE work.

-The most popular Colleges and Sixth Forms that previous Risedale students have gone to study A levels are Queen Elizabeth Sixth Form or QE as it is known, Richmond Sixth Form and Wensleydale Sixth Form.
-It is recommended that Year 11 students attend the bridging week (usually held in June after the GCSEs).
-This will give students an opportunity to experience lessons in the subjects they have chosen to study at A level and support their decision on their choices.
+The most popular Colleges and Sixth Forms that previous Risedale pupils have gone to study A levels are Queen Elizabeth Sixth Form or QE as it is known, Richmond Sixth Form and Wensleydale Sixth Form.
+It is recommended that Year 11 pupils attend the bridging week (usually held in June after the GCSEs).
+This will give pupils an opportunity to experience lessons in the subjects they have chosen to study at A level and support their decision on their choices.
 Any amendments can then be organised before the September start.

 Subjects can include mechanics, engineering, hairdressing, beauty therapy, construction and ICT.
 These courses are non-examination and assessed by coursework and perhaps work placement.
 Courses are offered at Darlington College, Askham Bryan College, Harrogate College and York College.
-Please check individual college website or prospectus for courses and entry level requirements.
+Please check the particular College website and prospectus for courses and entry level requirements.

 Vocational means work related, and requires different entry requirements i.e.